calculemuscode/abt-js/README.md

 This ABT library is based on some course infrastructure used at Carnegie Mellon's Foundations of Programming Languages course and on Prof. Robert Harpers's book, Practical Foundations of Programming Languages.
-Compared to the ABT library that was historically used for that course, this ABT library:
+Compared to the ABT library that was historically used in CMU's course, this ABT library:

  * Results in nicer looking output.
 The CMU course takes an approach to ABTs that has a failure mode: after you do some computation, the perfectly reasonable return-the-identity-function function that you wrote as